michaelfeurstein/storyboard-language/README.md

 ### Context: Video

+5 examples with excerpts and 2 examples without details.

 - [MoviePy]: a python based language for video editing.
 It helps with basic functions such as cutting, concatenating, title insertions, compositing (non-linear editing), effects and video processing.

      Excerpts from a script compositing two videos into a picture-in-picture composition.
 Example Script can be found [here](https://zulko.github.io/moviepy/examples/ukulele_concerto.html)